si2468/hpml_assignments/HW3/CUDA1/README.md

 ## **Overview**

-This repository contains the code for a CUDA-based assignment for the course COMS E6998 at Columbia University, Spring 2024.
+This repository contains the code for a CUDA-based assignment for the course COMS E6998 at Columbia University, Spring 2025.
 The assignment involves various CUDA programming tasks, including vector addition, matrix multiplication, and convolution, leveraging both CPU and GPU computation.

+The project is split into three different parts.
+Each is in its own folder, Part-A, Part-B, Part-C. Each folder contains a make file that can be used to generate all object files for that experiment.

+1) **Vector and Matrix operations in CUDA (Part-A)** - Vector addition with and without memory coelescing, and then shared memory tiled matrix multiplication with and without thread coarsening.

+2) **Unified Memory (Part-B)** - Vector addition in three separate forms: CPU only, GPU without unified memory, and GPU with unified memory.
+Both GPU experiments have three sub-experiments: 1 block and 1 thread per block, 1 block and 256 threads per block, and 256 threads per block with the number of blocks such that every thread corresponds to one input element.
+We will graph the results so that we can compare these sub-experiments and get insights into the effects of using unified memory.

+3) **Convolution (Part-C)** - Perform convolution in 4 different ways: First with a naive CUDA kernel, second with a shared memory, tiled, CUDA kernel, and third with the cuDNN library, and finally with the triton API.

 The `Makefile` provided automates the compilation and execution of multiple CUDA programs, each demonstrating different GPU programming techniques.
 The code uses both basic and expanded kernels to implement operations like vector addition and matrix multiplication, and also includes optimizations such as memory management.